farnoosh27/NLP/regular_expression/regular_expression.md

 You can customize the stopwords_list with your desired set of stopwords or even load a predefined set of stopwords from external libraries or resources.

+def calculate_sum(a, b):
+    """
+    Calculates the sum of two numbers.

+    Args:
+        a (int): The first number.
+        b (int): The second number.

+    Returns:
+        int: The sum of the two numbers.
+    """
+    return a + b